 While graduate research opportunities are organised through The Dickson Poon School of Law, you may well find that your work is related to research undertaken at one of the research centres associated with the School.
 These centres enjoy strong international and national reputations and contribute to legal and wider public debates on important issues of today.
 The Dickson Poon School of Law is home to Centre of European Law; Transnational Law Institute; Centre for Politics, Philosophy & Law; Centre of Medical Law and Ethics; Centre for Technology, Ethics, Law and Society; Centre for Climate law and Governance and Centre of Construction Law.

 Candidates should identify and approach their potential first supervisor before applying.
-Applications from candidates without a named, agreed supervisor from The Dickson Poon School of Law, will not be considered.
-An A-Z of academics is here.
+Applications from candidates without a named, agreed supervisor from The Dickson Poon School of Law will not be considered.
+Please refer to the directory to identify academic or research area.

 Our programmes are overseen by the Director and Deputy Director of Doctoral Studies, Prof Eva Pils and Dr Aruna Nair, supported by the Vice Dean for Research, Prof Tanya Aplin.

 Contact for information